Example of a wetlands conservation and restoration project along the Coeur d’Alene River corridor

 Benefits:

-The project will conserve properties to protect wetlands habitat values and to provide future opportunities for remediation and restoration.
+The project conserves privately owned property to protect wetlands habitat values and to provide future opportunities for remediation and restoration.
 Ultimately, this will result in productive, clean wetland habitat that will provide habitat for waterfowl and other wildlife.

 Contact: